mjf1406/report-card-helper/README.md

 ### p4

+- backend: need to save the comment to the db because the user can make changes if they want
+  - this requires some logic that only pulls from the grade comments if there is no comment saved in StudentFields
+  - also, as soon as the value is set for the subject, the subject value and its comment must be saved to the db
+  - finally, the comment should be saved when the cursor leaves the textfield, when it's no longer in focus
 - added: next to each subject achievement, there will be 3 graphs: (1) a line graph that shows the current student's history at Younghoon, (2) a bar graph of the distribution of the current class, and (3) a bar graph of the distribution of the whole grade.
 - backend: upgrade errors for users to be more descriptive, like if they are unauthorized
   - `roster.tsx`